behreajj/AsepriteAddons/commands/README.md

 - `correctTilesets`: Checks tile set names for empty strings, invalid characters, and duplicates.
 Renames tile sets as needed.
 Assigns a unique ID to each set's `properties`.

 - `flattenSprite`: Flattens a sprite's layers to one layer.
-Deletes all layers that are not references, regardless of visibility.
+Deletes all layers other than the flattened layer, including references.

 - `nextTab`: Moves the active sprite to the next tab.
 Converts the fore- and background colors to RGB.
 If the slice tool is active, switches to the hand tool.